grip-on-software/data-gathering/README.md

 ## Installation

+The data gathering scripts require Python version 2.7.x or 3.6+.

 Run `pip install -r requirements.txt` to install the dependencies.
 Add `--user` if you do not have access to the system libraries, or do not want to store the libraries in that path but in your home directory.
 Additionally, if you want to